WIMPs in Dilatonic Einstein Gauss-Bonnet Cosmology: Acknowledgements

 \section{Acknowledgements}

-This research was supported by the National Research Foundation of Korea (NRF) funded by the Ministry of Education through the Center for Quantum Space Time (CQUeST) with grant number 2020R1A6A1A03047877, by the Ministry of Science and ICT with grant number 2021R1F1A1057119 (SS), as well as by NRF-2020R1F1A1075472 (BHL) and NRF-2022R1I1A1A01067336 (WL).
-AB acknowledges the support from National Research Foundation grants funded by the Korean government (NRF-2021R1A4A2001897).
+This research was supported by the National Research Foundation of Korea (NRF) funded by the Ministry of Education through the Center for Quantum Space Time (CQUeST) with grant number 2020R1A6A1A03047877, by the Ministry of Science and ICT with grant number 2021R1F1A1057119 (SS), NRF-2020R1F1A1075472 (BHL), NRF-2022R1I1A1A01067336 (WL), and NRF-2021R1A4A2001897 (AB).
+BHL thanks the hospitality of APCTP, where part of this work was done.
 LY thanks the YST Program of the APCTP.